 You can also get started for free thanks to their free trial period.
 Or you can also order every tool you need on Amazon so you’ll have your own Japanese calligraphy set.

 If you want to hang a custom handmade Shodo artwork on your wall head to Etsy.
 Thanks to Viator you can also participate in fascinating live one-on-one Japanese online calligraphy classes and learn from a Japanese Shodo expert.

 Read more about Shodo:

 Origami might be one of the most famous traditional Japanese hobbies without a doubt.
 Everyone heard about the art of paper folding.
-Those who think they are not craftsy, do not worry, there are absolute beginner courses on Skillshare, so you can pick up the basics in no time and eventually turn into an origami pro.
 You don’t have an idea of how magical this art is until you created your first crane or hummingbird.